jelix/multiauth-module/README.md

 You may want to change some values of the configuration from `auth.coord.ini.php`, in a specific instance of your application.
-The multiauth plugin is able to load its configuration from the `localconfig.ini.php` in addition from, `auth.coord.ini.php`, so you want have to modify `auth.coord.ini.php`.
+The multiauth plugin is able to load its configuration from the `localconfig.ini.php` in addition from, `auth.coord.ini.php`, so you don't have to modify `auth.coord.ini.php`.

 In your `localconfig.ini.php`, create a section `multiauth`.
 It can contains all parameters that you can set into the `multiauth` of `auth.coord.ini.php`.